astronomer/docs/astro/customize-deployment-roles.md

     :::tip Custom Deployment role permissions

-    To deploy with the Astro CLI when using a Deployment API token and a custom Deployment role, the minimum required permissions are [`deployment.get`](deployment-role-reference.md#deployment) and [`deployment.deploys.create`](deployment-role-reference.md#deployment-deploys).
+    To deploy with the Astro CLI when using a Deployment API token with a custom Deployment role, the minimum required permissions for the token's Deployment role are [`deployment.get`](deployment-role-reference.md#deployment) and [`deployment.deploys.create`](deployment-role-reference.md#deployment-deploys).

     :::